privacy-scaling-explorations/zkevm-specs/specs/mpt/storage_leaf.md

 It needs to be checked that the hash of a leaf is in the parent node.
 We do this by a lookup into keccak table: `lookup(leaf_hash_rlc, parent_node_mod_child_rlc)`.

+### Hash of the only storage leaf is storage trie root

+If there is no branch or extension node in the storage trie (just a leaf), it needs to be ensured that the hash of the (only) leaf is the storage root.

+Note: storage leaf in the first level cannot be shorter than 32 bytes (it is always hashed).

 ### Non-hashed leaf in parent

 When the leaf is not hashed (shorter than 32 bytes), it needs to be checked that its RLC